Resilience: Vulnerability, Stress and Coping

 How do you apply the Vulnerability, Stress and Coping model?

 So how do we apply the Vulnerability, Stress and Coping model to our lives?
 Firstly have a look at what your most pressing current stressors are.
+There might be more than just one emotion that you are feeling here.
 Secondly, have a look at what your key vulnerabilities are, and how they are affected by your stressors.
 Lastly have a look at what you're really doing as coping mechanisms.
 Do your coping mechanisms really help with the stressors, or just avoid them?
 Do these coping mechanisms really reduce your vulnerabilities, or just hide them?

 Getting help to cope better